 - the current and future financial resources and needs of any other beneficiaries of the Estate

 - the obligations and responsibilities the deceased had to the claimant and beneficiaries of the Estate

 - any physical or mental disability the claimant may possess

 - other matters which may be relevant, including the conduct of the claimant

 Bringing a claim under the Inheritance (Provision for Family and Dependants) Act 1975 is complex and requires the advice and representation of a solicitor who has an in-depth knowledge of contentious Wills and Probate.
 Investing in expert advice, along with proof you should be provided for from the deceased’s Estate, will offer a strong possibility your claim will be successful.

-Bennett Griffin is an award-winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Our wills, trusts, and probate department is able to advise and assist you in relation to contesting a Will.
 Please contact us on 01903 229 999 or by email at firstname.lastname@example.org for more information.